pranil-joshi/CurrencyConverter/README.md

 ## Notes / possible next steps

-- No automated tests are included; given more time, unit tests for `CurrencyService` (mocking the Curl client) and an integration test for the `Rate` controller would be the next addition.
 - No admin configuration screen — the base/quote defaults (`USD`/`EUR`) and cache
   TTLs are constants in `Block/Converter.php` and `Model/CurrencyService.php`;
   promoting them to `system.xml` config would be a natural follow-up if this needed